-- the wishes of the victim in terms of how they want to proceed (in an age-appropriate way.)
-This is especially important in the context of sexual violence and sexual harassment.

-Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered. - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour. - · the ages of the children involved. - the developmental stages of the children involved. - · any power imbalance between the children. - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).

-- that sexual violence and sexual harassment can take place within intimate personal relationships between peers. - importance of understanding intra familial harms and any necessary support for siblings following incidents. - are there ongoing risks to the victim, other children, adult students or school staff; and - other related issues and wider context e.g., contextual safeguarding, any links to CSE and CCE.
+- the wishes of the victim in terms of how they want to proceed (in an age-appropriate way.) - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour - the ages of the children involved - the developmental stages of the children involved - any power imbalance between the children - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forma of abuse and a sustained pattern may not just be of a sexual nature) - that sexual violence and sexual harassment can take place within intimate personal relationships between peers - importance of understanding intra familial harms and any necessary support for siblings following incidents - are there ongoing risks to the victim, other children, adult students or school staff; and - other related issues and wider context e.g. contextual safeguarding, any links to CSE and CCE